 Considerations When Conducting Conjoint Analysis

-When deciding whether conjoint analysis is a methodology to consider using for a case, it is important to think about a number of issues related to the design and execution of a conjoint study.
+When deciding whether conjoint analysis is a methodology to consider using for calculating damages in a case, it is important to think about a number of issues related to the design and execution of a conjoint study.
+When deciding whether conjoint analysis is a methodology to consider using for calculating damages in a case, it is important to think about a number of issues related to the design and execution of a conjoint study.

 DESIGN ISSUES & OTHER CONSIDERATIONS

-- Expert and research firm should be well-versed in conjoint survey and analysis methods
+- The conjoint survey expert and research firm should be well-versed in conjoint survey and analysis methods.

 CLASS ACTION LITIGATION CASE EXAMPLES